ava76er27/AshitaProfiles/README.md

 					/pet "Release" <me>

 I've Coded more and am going change this XML more since I learned alot more about Ashitacast.
-Alot of my XML use /exec command and the script folder with txt's files to use. /exec files are the same as using In-Game Macro without the limit of six spaces.
+Alot of my XML use /exec command and putting .txt files in script folder.
+/exec commands are the same as using In-Game Macro without the limit of six spaces.
+The commands can be add as Macro's or on the command line like /siphon used in Summoner XML.

 --------------------------------------------------------------------------------------------------------------
 Chapter 3:----Setup start .txt to add what addons wish to use for that Job----
 ------------------------------------------------------------------------------